ericwtodd/algebra/README.md

 ## Data
 <!-- The datasets used in our project can be found in the `dataset_files` folder. -->
+More details coming soon.
+For now, checkout `src/tasks`.

 ## Code
+More details on code organization coming soon.

 ## Citing our work